gymrek-lab/gymreklab.github.io/doc/Food.rst

 ---------------------------------
 If there are a lot of crumbs and things lying around, please wipe down the surfaces of the meeting room with the sanitizing wipes provided in the corner.

 **Don't dispose of large trash items in the trash bins of the meeting room!** FAH facilities has asked that we refrain from overloading the trash bins on the fourth floor with pizza boxes or leftover containers.
 Instead, you can dump the trash into one of the black wagons in the FAH loading dock.
-You can access the loading dock via the basement level of FAH.
-Go to the end of the hall and turn left.

 You can return plates and knapkins to wherever you found them: either Arya's desk drawer or the kitchen.
 You can put any leftover food in the kitchen fridge.
 Message the #food channel of the `collaboratory Slack <https://join.slack.com/t/cpg-collaboratory>`_ to let them know that there's free food!